-How To Send Us Your Album For Review On DPRPIn this section:
+How To Send Us Your Album For Review On DPRP

 Please read the guidelines on this page before submitting any material!

-Depending on where you are in the world we have two addresses for CD/DVD submissions.
+Depending on where you are in the world we have three contact addresses for LP/CD/DVD submissions.
+Pick the one that is the most convenient for you.

 19 Hayfield Road